UNSW-CEEM/nem-bidding-dashboard/README.md

 #### Query and aggregate bidding data from PostgresSQL database

 Filter bids by time and region, and then aggregate into price bands.
-Other functions in the module `query_postgres_db` provide querying an aggregation and functionality for each table in the db.
+Other functions in the module `query_postgres_db` provide querying and aggregation and for each table in the db.

 ```python
 from nem_bidding_dashboard import postgres_helpers, query_postgres_db